How EVM Function Calls Work

 # 1. Building the Transaction

 Every EOA on the Ethereum blockchain is controlled by a unique private key, which is used to sign transactions on behalf of that account.
-To initiate a transaction, the user constructs a transaction object that encapsulates the details of their intent.
-This object typically includes the following fields:

 To initiate a transaction, the user constructs a transaction object that encapsulates the details of their intent.
 This data object typically includes the following fields: